- Release-tax free equity from your house with a NatWest Retirement Mortgage

 Are later life mortgages a good equity release product?

 Disadvantages: However, certain drawbacks to taking out a later-life mortgage must be considered before proceeding.
 These include higher interest rates than traditional mortgages, increased tax liabilities for those still working, and the possibility of leaving your estate burdened with debt after you have passed away (or moved into residential care).
-Furthermore, these types of loans usually require specialist advice so it is essential to find a qualified equity release adviser before committing yourself further.
+Furthermore, these loans usually require specialist advice, so finding a qualified equity release adviser is essential before committing yourself further.

 Ultimately, later-life mortgages may be the right option for some people; however, careful thought should be given to understanding all aspects before making any decisions.